state-hiu/cybergis-guides/1.0/cybergis-guides-opengeosuite-1.0.md

 ###Step 3

-Confirm you're run `apt-get update` so that the OpenGeo apt repo is discovered.
+Confirm you're run `apt-get update` so that the OpenGeo Suite apt repo is discovered.
 To install the OpenGeo Suite, run the following command.

 ```
 apt-get install opengeo